chguenther/python-challenge-1/README.md

 # python-challenge-1: Order from a food menu
 ## Problem Statement
 As a customer of Variety Food Truck I want to order items from Variety Food Truck's menu.
-I want to be able to order multiple items items of any quantity.
-Once I finsh ordering I want to see a summary of my order containing the items I ordered, their respective price and the quantity of each item ordered.
+I want to be able to order multiple items of any quantity.
+Once I finish ordering I want to see a summary of my order containing the items I ordered, their respective price and the quantity of each item ordered.
 I also want to see the total cost of my order.

 It is done when
 * I can pick as many items from a menu in any quantity
-* Once I complete my order, I am presented with the items I ordered, their prices and the quantities I ordered for each item.
+* Once I complete my order, I am presented with the items I ordered, their prices and the quantity I ordered for each item.
 * I am presented with the total cost of my order.

 ## Solution